 Welcome to the African Diaspora Youth Conference!

-The 2019 African Diaspora Youth Conference was held on May 9th - 11th at the University of Windsor.
-The theme of conference was Beyond All Limits.
+The 2020 African Diaspora Youth Conference will be held on May 7th - 9th at the University of Windsor.
+The theme of the conference is The Power of You.

 A Message from the Conference Chair

 Welcome to the 17th year of our annual (International) African Diaspora Youth Conference 2020 at the University of Windsor.
 A special welcome to our friends from Toronto and Metro Detroit.
 Our conference brings together children of the African Diaspora from Toronto, Windsor and Metro Detroit to reflect, connect, plan, network, set goals, etc. It is a meeting of the minds to chart out our future and to develop a constructive and productive education and career plan of action.
 Over the past 17 years, we have formed partnerships with the Toronto District School Board, Greater Essex County District School Board, and Windsor Essex Catholic District School Board.

 Our conference has had humble beginnings of just 50 students and in the past few years, as many as 300 student delegates.
 It all began in 2003 when a small group of professors, university personnel, university students, volunteers, teachers, principals and high school students got together on campus to create the first annual Diaspora Youth Conference.
 Over the years, our numbers have grown and we now have so many schools attending the conference.
 ‘Diaspora’ is now a big part of the high school experience for many students.

 I invite you also to take full advantage of our conference and our campus environment.
 Please make new friends and find mentors who can help you to achieve your goals.

 We have a dedicated group of university student volunteers who have been planning all year for your arrival on campus.
 We are so excited to have you here as our guests.
 Please feel free to come up to us and say, ‘Hello,’ or to ask us any questions.
 Let us know how we can help.